siobyrne/young-dressage-horse-program-analysis/README.md

 #### Young Horse Division Competitors International Team Horses
 As one aim of these championships is to help identify horses that may be potential international team horses, I wanted to see how many horses from this time period (*n*=555) went on to represent the USA (or any other country) on a team in a major championship.
 I defined this as being named a member of a Pan American Games, World Equestrian Games, or Olympic Games team.

 Four horses from this time period, 0.7% (4/555) of the sample, went on to make international teams (Table 1).
 These horses were Grandioso (Pan American Games, for the United States), Lucky Strike (named to Pan American Games team for the United States, but did not compete due to injury during transport), Selten HW (Olympic Games, for Denmark), and Sanceo (Pan American and Olympic Games, for the United States).

-This is clearly a very small number.
-The number of horses that make a team will be small no matter what—a team consists of only three or four horses, depending on the competition, and these competitions occur only every four years.
-While a horse needs to be of a certain quality to be a contender, there is also an element of luck—a poorly timed injury to horse or rider, or other extenuating circumstances, can knock a great horse out of contention.
-That said, there

 ***Table 1***
 *Former Young Horse Championship Competitors Selected For an International Team*